cheungbx/dishwasher/README.md

  Input:   Following are the input pins

-          buttonPin - A0 - connect th eother end of the button to 3.3V
-          TemperaturePin 12 //D6 - connects to the water temperature sensor lowWaterSensorPin 13 // D7 - connects to a wire imersed into water to mark the low water level.
+          buttonPin - 3/ RX - connect the other end of the button to  GND Reset - Rest - connect the other end of the button to GND TemperaturePin 12 //D6 - connects to the water temperature sensor lowWaterSensorPin 13 // D7 - connects to a wire imersed into water to mark the low water level.
 Connect another wire from the bottom of the tank to Ground. highWaterSensorPin 14 // D5 - connects to a wire imersed into water to mark the low water level.
 Connect another wire from the bottom of the tank to Ground.